 Daily Fantasy Sites Have Clearance To Stay In Connecticut

-Daily fantasy sports will remain in Connecticut.
+Daily fantasy sports will remain as online gambling Connecticut goes forward.

 Gov. Ned Lamont announced Thursday that the Connecticut Department of Consumer Protection has issued provisional licenses for the operation of daily fantasy sports in the state as it moves forward with implementation of sports betting and online gaming under a law the governor signed in May.